-- Remove the screw on the rear of the turn signal housing. - Tilt headlamp diffuser forward carefully and take it off. - Lightly squeeze the orange plug 2 in the area of the holding lugs and take it off. - Press the turn signal bulb carefully into the socket, turn it counterclockwise by about 30°, and take it out of the socket.
+- Remove the screw on the rear of the turn signal housing. - Tilt headlamp diffuser forward carefully and take it off. - Press the turn signal bulb carefully into the socket, turn it counterclockwise by about 30°, and take it out of the socket.